s-goldman/Dusty-Evolved-Star-Kit/README.md

 Installing the DESK
 -------------------

-The package is pip installable, just type `pip install desk` in a terminal.
-You can also clone the github repository using `git clone https://github.com/s-goldman/Dusty-Evolved-Star-Kit.git`.
+To use, clone the github repository using `git clone https://github.com/s-goldman/Dusty-Evolved-Star-Kit.git`.

 Creating a model grid with DUSTY
 --------------------------------
-In development
+Run DUSTY and then run the dusty_togrid script in the same directory.

 Fitting with the DESK